albar965/littlenavmap-manual/src/en/DOCKWINDOWS.rst

 .. figure:: ../images/dock_drop_stack.jpg
       :scale: 50%

-      Dropping a dock window on another to create a stack.
+      Dropping a dock window on another to create a stack. *Click image to enlarge.*

 .. figure:: ../images/dock_stack.jpg
       :scale: 50%

       A stack of two dock windows.
-The tab bar is marked red at the bottom of the stacked dock windows.
+The tab bar is marked red at the bottom of the stacked dock windows. *Click image to enlarge.*

 .. note::